Skip to main content

 Usage

-1. Define the desired output schema using a Pydantic Model.
+1. Define the desired output schema using a Pydantic model.

 2. Pass that model to the agent’s output_model parameter.